maveniverse/mima/README.md

     }
 ```

+In try-with-resource, MIMA will boot up "private" Guice/Sisu, discover components, wire them up, and provide you an usable instance.
+Given Sisu is used, whatever "extension" component you have on classpath (w/ Sisu index file), will be discovered and
+picked up at proper place.
+You application does not have access to any of Guice/Sisu/DI, but MAY declare Resolver components
+and being enlisted on Sisu index.
+Container is torn down on context close.

 #### Embedding in Application already using Guice/Sisu/DI

 If your application also uses Guice/Sisu/DI, an extra step is needed.
 First, you must declare the runtime in